Invite friends and family to read the obituary and add memories.

 Chef Joe Randall: July 23, 1946 - February 14, 2026

-Born on July 23, 1946 in McKeesport, Pennsylvania and raised in Harrisburg, Pennsylvania, Randall discovered his calling in the kitchen at a young age.
+Chef Joe discovered his calling in the kitchen at a young age.
 After serving as a cook in the United States Air Force, he refined his craft under accomplished chefs and went on to lead celebrated kitchens across the country.
 Known for his warmth as much as his skill, he built a reputation not only for exceptional Southern cuisine, but also for mentoring generations of aspiring chefs.

 Chef Joe’s commitment to honoring and elevating African American chefs extended far beyond the page.
 He established Chef Joe Randall’s Cooking School in Savannah, Georgia, where he welcomed students from around the world and dedicated himself to preserving the stories behind Southern cuisine.

 Chef Joe is remembered for his generosity, vision and unwavering belief that cuisine is both art and history.
 His legacy lives on in the countless chefs he inspired and the traditions he worked tirelessly to celebrate.
 He leaves an enduring imprint on American culinary culture as a chef, educator and champion of African American food traditions.
+He is remembered not only for his talent in the kitchen, but also for his work as a teacher and advocate.

-He is survived by his wife Barbara Randall, their three children, J. Christopher Randall (Sharri) his grandson Joey, and Kenneth A. Randall and Cari Randall.
+He is survived by his wife Barbara Randall, their three children, J. Christopher Randall (Sharri), his grandson Joey, and Kenneth A. Randall and Cari P. Randall.
 He also leaves behind his three sisters Lorraine Stone, Cathryn Buchanan Stevenson (Keith) and Carolyn Lewis (Robert), in addition to countless nieces, nephews and cousins.

-Visits: 421
+Visits: 4167

 This site is protected by reCAPTCHA and the